Myrmex/overview/cadmus/dev/backend/api.md

 (2) add a `docker-compose.yml` file to allow you using the API in a composer stack (replace `PRJ` with your project name; of course, you can change your image name as required to fit your organization).

-⚠️ **ATTENTION**: under cadmus-api ports replace `61691` with the port value used by your API project (you can find it under the project's properties, Debug).
+⚠️ **ATTENTION**: under cadmus-api ports replace `5052` with the port value used by your API project (you can find it under the project's properties, Debug, Launch Profiles, HTTP).

 ```yml
 version: '3.7'